mariaranha/MeReachApp/README.md

 # MeReach

-Aplicação iOS que permite o usuário monitorar uma lista de servidores, mostrando se os mesmos estão online ou não.
+iOS application that allows the user to monitor a list of servers, showing whether they are online or not.

-## Funcionalidades
+## Features

-- Lista de servidores
+- Server list
-- Remover servidor
+- Remove server
-- Adicionar servidor
+- Add server

-Desenvolvido na linguagem Swift utilizando Clean Architecture e Core Data para persistência de dados.
+Developed in Swift language using Clean Architecture and Core Data for data persistence.